Knign/Image-Metadata-Viewer/README.md

   - Simple script that extracts the image metadata
   - Image path should be entered inside of double inverted commas
+  - Gives the exact location that the photo was taken
 <br>
 <h2>Usage</h2>